Planting Undetectable Backdoors in Machine Learning Models: Introduction

 We remark that backdooring machine learning models has been explored by several empirical works in the machine learning and security communities~\cite{GLDG19,CLLLS17,ABCPK18,TLM18,ohSPECTRE2021,hong2021handcrafted}.
 Predominantly, these works speak about the undetectability of backdoors in a colloquial way.
 Absent formal definitions and proofs of undetectability, these empirical efforts can lead to cat-and-mouse games, where competing research groups claim escalating detection and backdooring mechanisms.
 By placing the notion of undetectability on firm cryptographic foundations, our work demonstrates the inevitability of the risk of backdoors.
 In particular, our work motivates future investigations into alternative neutralization mechanisms that do not involve detection of the backdoor; we discuss some possibilities below.
 We point the reader to Section~\ref{sec:related} for a detailed discussion of the related work.

 Our findings also have implications for the formal study of robustness to adversarial examples~\cite{szegedy2013intriguing}.
 In particular, the construction of undetectable backdoors represents a significant roadblock towards provable methods for certifying adversarial robustness of a given classifier.
 Concretely, suppose we have some idealized adversarially-robust training algorithm, that guarantees the returned classifier $h$ is perfectly robust, i.e. has no adversarial examples.
 The existence of an undetectable backdoor for this training algorithm implies the existence of a classifier $\tilde{h}$, in which \emph{every input has an adversarial example, but no efficient algorithm can distinguish $\tilde{h}$ from the robust classifier $h$}!
-This reasoning holds not only for existing robust learning algorithms, but also for any conceivable robust learning algorithm that may be developed in the future.
-We discuss the relation between backdoors and adversarial examples further in Section~\ref{subsec:undectdiscussion}.
+Moreover, any complete and sound robustness certification algorithm---which receives a hypothesis $h$ as input and must certify that $h$ is robust to adversarial examples or not---would serve as a distinguisher between $h$ and $\tilde{h}$, contradicting undetectability.
+Thus, our positive construction of undetectable backdoors rules out such efficient robustness certification algorithms.
+This reasoning holds not only for existing robust learning algorithms, but any conceivable robust learning algorithm that may be developed in the future.

 \paragraph{Can we Neutralize Backdoors?} Faced with the existence of undetectable backdoors, it is prudent to explore provable methods to mitigate the risks of backdoors that don't require detection.
 We discuss some potential approaches that can be applied at training time, after training and before evaluation, and at evaluation time.
 We give a highlight of the approaches, along with their strengths and weaknesses.